 Throughout much of the 20th century, the United States led the world in technological innovation, with the new systems and industries arising from this leadership driving sustained economic growth and underpinning US global military capabilities.
 Today, however, America’s preeminent role in driving innovation—and leading the world—is being threatened, if not wholly undermined.
-NSI 2020 will explore what the U.S. should do to ensure its global economic and political leadership, including how the U.S. government and private sector might work together to respond to national security threats and economic competition while promoting innovation.
+NSI 2020 explored what the U.S. should do to ensure its global economic and political leadership, including how the U.S. government and private sector might work together to respond to national security threats and economic competition while promoting innovation.

-Our kickoff event will feature a fireside chat with Representative Jim Langevin (RI-02) and David Sanger, National Security Correspondent and Senior Writer at The New York Times, discussing the future of U.S. cyber strategy as outlined by the Cyberspace Solarium Commission’s recent report and how the U.S. government can respond to the recent Techlash without impairing US innovation, economic growth, and national security.
+Our kickoff event featured a fireside chat with Representative Jim Langevin (RI-02) and David Sanger, National Security Correspondent and Senior Writer at The New York Times, discussing the future of U.S. cyber strategy as outlined by the Cyberspace Solarium Commission’s recent report and how the U.S. government can respond to the recent Techlash without impairing US innovation, economic growth, and national security.

 Other Events in the NSI 2020 Series

-On August 5, 2020, NSI will host Michèle Flournoy, former Under Secretary of Defense for Policy, and Ali Velishi, host, “Velshi”, MSNBC, for the launch event of its Rise of China: Confronting China’s Challenge to the World Order project, to discuss the return of great power competition and how America should rise to the Chinese challenge.
+On August 5, 2020, NSI hosted Michèle Flournoy, former Under Secretary of Defense for Policy, and Ali Velishi, host, “Velshi”, MSNBC, for the launch event of its Rise of China: Confronting China’s Challenge to the World Order project, to discuss the return of great power competition and how America should rise to the Chinese challenge.
 For more information, click here.